 We believe large-scale operation allows us to improve our level for autonomous driving technologies further.
 With data generated from everyday operation, we can identify problems that are not visible during the testing phase.

 The number of corona cases incurred during operations has far exceeded the ones found by vehicles and testing.
-In addition, Apollo Go has made some exciting progress since our last earnings call, marked by receiving the green light to provide fully drive ride-hailing service systems and launching of the sixth-generation robotaxi vehicle, RT6.
+In addition, Apollo Go has made some exciting progress since our last earnings call, marked by receiving the green light to provide fully driverless ride-hailing service systems and launching of the sixth-generation robotaxi vehicle, RT6.

 Earlier this month, we obtained the regulatory permits in Chongqing and Wuhan to provide fully driverless lighting services on open roads.
 We were also authorized to collect fees on those services.
 We are proud to be the first and only company in China now to offer fully driverless ride-hailing services to the public on open roads, entirely without human drivers in the car.
 Such achievements validate our superior Level 4 autonomous driving technology and endorse our strategy of utilizing large-scale operations to boost further technological advancements.